What has our chapter been up to? Read about some of our upcoming and past events below to learn about what we’ve been working on.

 Paulina Zielinska, Director of the Office for Global Programs, UC Davis School of Veterinary Medicine

-Cecilia von Beroldingen, Laboratory Director, California Department of Justice DNA lab
+Cecilia von Beroldingen, Laboratory Director, California Department of Justice DNA lab and more!

 More on STEM:

 STEM, Science, Technology, Engineering & Math: Supporting women and girls in science, technology, engineering, and math, STEM has been a part of AAUW’s mission since 1881.
-Throughout its history, AAUW has encouraged women to work and study in these traditionally male fields, invested millions of dollars in graduate fellowships and grants, as well as engaged in research, programming and advocacy to break through barriers for women and girls.
+Throughout its history, AAUW has encouraged women to work and study in these traditionally male fields, invested millions of dollars in graduate fellowships and grants, as well as engaged in research, programming, and advocacy to break through barriers for women and girls.